YueLin301/yuelin301.github.io/_posts/2023-06-23-Dynamic-Epistemic-Logic.md

 > Common knowledge also arises in discourse understanding.
 Suppose Ann asks Bob “What did you think of the movie?” referring to a showing of Monkey Business they have just seen.
 Not only must Ann and Bob both know that “the movie” refers to Monkey Business, **but Ann must know that Bob knows (so that she can be sure that Bob will give a reasonable answer to her question), Bob must know that Ann knows that Bob knows (so that Bob knows that Ann will respond appropriately to his answer)**, and so on.
 In fact, by a closer analysis of this situation, it can be shown that there must be common knowledge of what movie is meant in order for Bob to answer the question appropriately.[^Common-knowledge-revisited]

+> This note is incomplete, and I have no intention of completing it because I realized it is not the topic I am looking for.
+{: .prompt-warning }

 ## References